 1. Build customer trust and long-term relationships.
 Fostering customer trust requires a strategic focus on every aspect of the customer experience.
 To build lasting relationships, deliver relevance and value at every stage of the customer journey.

 2. Create a robust customer loyalty program.
 Maybe your brand already has a loyalty program, but you’d like it to deliver better ROI.
 Or, perhaps you’re just expanding your retention efforts for the first time.
-Either way, an effective loyalty program should contain these 3 elements at a minimum:
+Either way, an effective loyalty program should contain these three elements at a minimum:

 4. Re-engage customers using marketing automation.
 Today’s marketing automation technologies can take on entire marketing processes to simplify workflows for marketing teams.
-Re-engaging customers is one of these processes.
-Instead of your marketing team needing to track which customers have lapsed, a marketing automation solution that uses AI and machine learning (ML) can automatically recognize when customers lapse and re-engage them with personally relevant content.
+Re-engaging customers is just one of these processes.
+Instead of your marketing team needing to track which customers have lapsed, a marketing automation solution that uses AI and machine learning (ML) can automatically recognize when customers lapse and re-engage them with personally relevant offers.

 7. Surprise and delight with gamification.
 “Surprise and delight” has become something of an overused buzzword—but that’s because it works, and nowhere is that more evident than with gamification.
 Using game design to motivate customers is highly effective because it leverages people’s competitive natures while at the same time lighting up the reward center of the brain.